yussufbiyik/langchain-chromadb-rag-example/README.md

 # langchain-chromadb-rag-example
-My attempt at implementing RAG on Ollama and other LLM services using chromadb and langchain while also providing an easy to understand, clean code for others since basically nobody else does
+My attempt at implementing retreival augmented generation on Ollama and other LLM services using chromadb and langchain while also providing an easy to understand, clean code for others since basically nobody else does

 ## Getting Started